woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

 Now, running `qit env:up` or `qit run:e2e my-dynamic-plugin` will automatically invoke the advanced handler, selecting branches, versions, or artifacts based on environment variables or other logic you implement.

-## Handling Multiple Extensions and Conditional Logic
+## Handling multiple extensions and conditional logic

 You can extend the logic in `should_handle` to manage multiple extensions, each with its own fetching and build strategies.
 For example:
 - Use different branches for different plugins.